rodneyshupe/Cookbook/MealPlans/Week1_Planner.rst

 Week 1: Ultra-Convenient Variety Plan
 ====================================

-This week features a beautiful rotation of distinct cuisines, proteins, and preparation styles.
-Every dinner is designed for quick weeknight cooking, ranging from a 10-minute active stir-fry to an extremely fast 2-minute steak sear.
+This week delivers a beautiful rotation of distinct cuisines and proteins built around a Taco Tuesday tradition.
+Kick off with a rich Italian creamy sausage penne, celebrate Taco Tuesday with zesty tequila-lime fish tacos, follow with a sizzling wok-seared beef and broccoli stir-fry, finish seafood night with honey sriracha salmon, and close the week with a cozy Indian chickpea curry.

 Weekly Shopping List
 --------------------